ViRGiL175/arma-2-co12-escape-chernarus/README.md

 ##### This is an assembly of several projects.

 The [original logic and mission was created by Engima](https://web.archive.org/web/20210302085542/https://www.armaholic.com/page.php?id=16162).
-On this basis there were two mods: a [mod from HulaZone team](https://web.archive.org/web/20210123151358/https://www.armaholic.com/page.php?id=20862) with a bunch of new content (weapons, vehicles, enemy classes) and a [mod from Iceman](https://web.archive.org/web/20210225022305/https://www.armaholic.com/page.php?id=21728), which added to the map an active and very expressive military clash.
+On this basis there were two mods: a [mod from HulaZone team](https://web.archive.org/web/20210123151358/https://www.armaholic.com/page.php?id=20862) with a bunch of new content (weapons, vehicles, enemy classes) and a [mod from Iceman](https://web.archive.org/web/20210225022305/https://www.armaholic.com/page.php?id=21728), who added to the map an active and very expressive military clash.

 We liked both, so we decided to combine these two mods to make an escape with lots of content, and in a live dynamic combat environment where anything can go wrong and deeper.